 Mushrooms have favorite tree species in many cases, and pop up around their roots, on dead trunks, and otherwise nearby these specific species.
 Morels, for example, love elms and apple trees.
 Beech mushrooms love – you guessed it – beech trees.

-Don’t Pull Mushrooms Out – Cut Them
+Some people say “don’t Pull Mushrooms Out – Cut Them” or vice-versa

 Ask Questions and Take Pictures